 Thus, we suggest that the most radical scenarios for the Maunder Minimum photosphere may have contained only small-scale ephemeral flux, random in amplitude and position, but substantially less (say, one third to an order of magnitude) than currently-observed ephemeral regions.
-Figure 3(e) and (f) summarize a photosphere composed of only parasitic polarity of strength ± 10 G and ± 3.3 G, respectively.
-The former was chosen to match the observed flux (at this resolution) during 2008, and the latter is simply a 1/3 scaling.
-Evolutionarily, we might anticipate that this state was arrived at slowly as the polar fields decayed, not being replaced by poleward-migrating flux from sunspots, which had disappeared, Thus, this might represent the state of the Sun late in the Maunder Minimum interval.
+Figure 3(e) and (f) summarize a photosphere composed of only parasitic polarity (i.e., small-scale ephemeral regions) of strength ± 10 G and ± 3.3 G, respectively.
+The former Strong field magnetic elements in the photosphere are typically ~ 1kG; however, flux densities are dependent on resolution.
+The value of ± 10 G was chosen to match the observed flux (observed values from synoptic magnetograms assembled at this resolution) during (1° × 1°) during the 2008 , and the latter time period, while the ± 3 G value is simply a 1/3 scaling.
+In these scenarios there are no large-scale polar fields, i.e., the dynamo as we know it would have ceased to operate.
+Evolutionarily, we might anticipate that this state was arrived at slowly as the polar fields decayed, not being replaced by poleward-migrating flux from sunspots, which had disappeared, ...
+Thus, this might represent the state of the Sun late in the Maunder Minimum interval.

-At the other end of the spectrum, the most conservative scenario would be that the Maunder minimum period was no different than the recent minimum of 2008/2009, as suggested by Schrijver et al. (2011) (Figure 3(a)).
+At the other end of the spectrum, the most conservative scenario would be that the Maunder minimum period was no different than the recent minimum of 2008/2009 (Figure 3(a)).
 If substantiated, this is an appealing result because all of the modern era measurements, modeling, and inferences could be applied to better understand, and constrain the Maunder interval.

-Between these two extremes, we consider several alternatives.
-In the first (Figure 3(b)), we construct a 2008/2009-like configuration by superimposing an axial dipole of strength 3.3G on top of a parasitic polarity distribution with peak amplitude of ± 3.3 G. In the second, (Figure 3(c)), we consider a dipole only, with strength 3.3G.
+However, the fact that the 2008/9 minimum follows a strong cycle (# 23) and the subsequent emergence of cycle 24 (albeit a relatively weak cycle) tells us directly suggests that the 2008/9 minimum is a very limited analogue for the state of the Sun for much of the Maunder minimum.
+The amplitude of the cycle after the Maunder minimum in the sunspot numbers in Figure 1 is similar to cycle 24, which could potentially be used to argue that by \sim 1700 the Sun had somehow reached a state equivalent to the 2008/9 minimum (despite the complete absence of a cycle equivalent to cycle 23).
+However, the very large uncertainties in the sunspot data in the early 18th century mean that such an inference could be highly unreliable.
+(Indeed other sunspot number composites yield a much lower amplitude cycle immediately after 1700 (Lockwood & Owens 2014).
+Between these two extremes, we consider To these scenarios, we add several alternatives.
+In the first (Figure 3(b)), we construct a 2008/2009-like configuration by superimposing superimpose an axial dipole of strength 3.3G on top of a parasitic polarity distribution with peak amplitude of ± 30 G. In the second, (Figure 3(c)), we consider a dipole only, with strength 3.3G.
 The third scenario reproduces case (b), except that the large-scale dipole is reduced to 1G.
+For comparison, the maximum polar fields for scenario (a), i.e., the 2008-like scenario, were ± 1.9 nT.